nandinitirumala02/FRT-Project/README.md

 This is a web based application developed for promoting a beauty parlour in India

-### This web based application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github.

 **Project Link** - https://gray-ocean-0ceb5b600.3.azurestaticapps.net